- What is a Project Timeline?

 To make a thorough project timeline, follow these steps:

-- Identify task dependencies: Find out which tasks that are dependent on other tasks to start or end
+- Identify task dependencies: Now that you’ve identified every task required for the project, find out which of those activities are dependent on other tasks to start or end

-- Define resources: Determine how much time your team can spend on each task
+- Define deadlines: Determine how much time your team can spend on each task

-- Set milestones: Milestones mark important dates that mark the end of one phase and the beginning of the next.
-Note these dates on your timeline
+- Set milestones: Milestones are important dates that mark the end of one phase and the beginning of the next, which makes them an important component of a project management timeline.
+Milestones are reached by completing task sequences and deliverables

 What is Project Timeline Software?

-As stated, software is commonly used by project managers to create their project timelines.
-Project timeline software is an integral part of the planning process, and often includes additional features that help to monitor progress when executing the project.
+As stated, software is commonly used by project managers to create their project plan timelines.
+Project timeline software is an integral part of the planning process and often includes additional features that help to monitor progress when executing the project.

 Using project timeline software is generally regarded as a necessity for keeping a modern project on schedule.
 It allows managers and teams to see the status of their tasks; that is, whether they’re in progress, overdue or done.